 Fr.
-Calloway noticed this gap in spiritual writings and seeks to initiate a worldwide movement of devotion to St. Joseph with his new book.
+Calloway noticed this gap in spiritual writings and seeks to initiate a worldwide movement of devotion to St. Joseph with his unique book.

 One of the reasons why Calloway turns to St. Joseph is because, “we need the spiritual fatherhood of St. Joseph to help us protect marriage and the family.
 Marriage and the family have always been under attack, but in modern times, the threats have reached extraordinary heights … To combat and overcome Satan’s deceptions, the Church needs St. Joseph.
 His example and protection are the only way out of the confusing mess we are in.”